You might know about two types of diabetes. What about this rare kind?

 That’s why it’s so important to get the right diagnosis the first time.
 But how?

-Dr. Anil Chandel, an endocrinologist at Aurora St. Luke’s Medical Center in Milwaukee, and Dr. Jenny Ukena, an endocrinologist from Advocate Illinois Masonic Medical Center in Chicago, help pinpoint five reasons to suspect you might have LADA if you’ve been diagnosed with type 2 diabetes and what you can do to make sure you have the correct diagnosis.
+Dr. Anil Chandel, an endocrinologist at Aurora St. Luke’s Medical Center in Milwaukee, Wis., helps pinpoint five reasons to suspect you might have LADA if you’ve been diagnosed with type 2 diabetes and what you can do to make sure you have the correct diagnosis.

-- You’re over 30: Dr. Ukena says that LADA is seen most commonly in people over 30, and that’s part of why it’s “sometimes initially misdiagnosed as type 2 diabetes.”
+- You’re over 30: LADA is seen most commonly in people over 30, and that’s part of why it’s sometimes initially misdiagnosed as type 2 diabetes.

 - You’re thin with healthy cholesterol: “Most [people with LADA] will have a lean profile,” says Dr. Chandel.
 Specifically, a body mass index under 25.
 And if your cholesterol is in a healthy range, that can point to LADA versus type 2 diabetes.